ramziosta/Pacman/README.md

 #########
-If you've ever played an arcade game, then you're familiar with Pac-Man!

 This is the game where the player controls PacMan who travels inside a maze trying to eat all the dots while avoiding the colorful ghosts.